UWIT-IAM/gcp-docs/new-ingress.md

-# TO DO - write this just for the ingress part
+# New GCloud TLS Ingress Load Balancer

-This details the steps required to get TLS working in GKE with a new Ingress service or updating an existing one.
+This details the steps required to create a new L7 Ingress load balancer in GCP.
+The goal is to use the external IP of this newly created load balancer as the `A` record of your FQDN so traffic can dynamically be routed to your cotnainer within a k8 cluster.

-## 1. Pre-Requisites
+## Prerequisite

-1. Have access to a GCP project.
+1. You have configured a [iamshared gcloud CLI profile](projects-shared.md)
-1. Created a GKE cluster in that project, [the quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) gets you up in running in less than 5 minutes.
+1. You have a [hosted zone setup](new-hostedzone.md) for `[env].s.uw.edu`.
+In this document `[env]` represents `iamdev` for example.
-1. Configured a [GKE shell](https://cloud.google.com/kubernetes-engine/docs/quickstart) for the project/cluster and are able to run `kubectl` commands.
+1. You have a [deployment created](new-deployment) called `[appname]` with it's respective service called `[servicename]` (these are often the same name).

-1. A [kubernetes deployment](https://cloud.google.com/kubernetes-engine/docs/how-to/stateless-apps) capabale of serving http traffic.
+    ```
-1. Be the DNS admin of a [UW subdomain](https://itconnect.uw.edu/connect/uw-networks/network-addresses/requesting-a-new-subdomain/uw-subdomain/) `yourdomain.uw.edu`.
-This readme uses that domain as an example to ultimately serve `app.yourdomain.uw.edu` with TLS.
-This will also work for serve `yourdomain.uw.edu` as well with a matching `A` record.
+    kubectl get deployment [appname]

-## 2. DNS
+    kubectl get services [servicename]
-You can later create an `A` record whereever you currently manage your domain, or, use GCP Cloud DNS.
-Using Cloud DNS can give you better GR as GCP's SLA is better than UW-IT.
+    ```

-### Do This Once Per Subdomain
+1. The backing containers of the `[appname]` pods served by `[servicename]` responds with HTTP status code 200 at `/` as a default.
+Managing health check configuration outside of that route is possible.

-1. In your GCP project, navigate to Network Services - Cloud DNS
+1. You also have configured a [k8dev gcloud CLI profile](new-gcloud-profile.md).
-1. Create a new zone for `yourdomain.uw.edu`
+1. You are using the k8dev profile.

-1. Click on the list of your zones and select `yourdomain.uw.edu` once it's created
+    ```
-1. Copy and paste the `NS` and `SOA` to an email to `help@uw.edu` and ask them to update your records for `yourdomain.uw.edu` to include this new `NS` and `SOA`.
+    gcloud config configurations activate k8dev

-Since we dont yet have an external IP for your TLS Ingress service (GKE/Google automaticly creates this for us) we can't yet create `A` records.
-We will revisit this shortly including using an existing Ingress service.
+    ```

-## 3. Create the TLS kubernetes Secret
+## Kubernetes Setup
-Kubernetes needs a way for the Ingress service to find and use a TLS cert.
-The public and private key are stored as kubernetes secrets.
-These steps follow the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) documentation.
+The main documention for this is not yet on GKE docs, but is on [GitHub](https://github.com/kubernetes/ingress-gce) and official [kubernetes.io](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+There are numerous ways of setting up ingress, the way it must be done for TLS in GCP is a k8 `service` of type `ingress`.

-### Create a new cert
+### 1. Create a new cert for TLS
 If you don't have the public and private key for `yourdomain.uw.edu` then you will need to create a new one.
+These steps follow the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) documentation.

-1. Create an InCommon CSR for `*.yourdomain.uw.edu` if you want to serve multiple applications in a cluster with the same certificate, otherwise, don't make your cert be wildcard.
+1. Create an InCommon CSR for `*.yourdomain.uw.edu` if you want to serve multiple applications in a cluster with the same certificate.
 Use the [documentation here](https://wiki.cac.washington.edu/display/infra/Obtain+a+Certificate+from+the+InCommon+CA).
-1. For example, if you are serving `app1.yourdomain.uw.edu` then the Common Name (CN) in your CSR could be `*.yourdomain.uw.edu`
+   - For example, if you are serving `app1.yourdomain.uw.edu` then the Common Name (CN) in your CSR could be `*.yourdomain.uw.edu`

-1. Once the CSR is approved, the rest of this readme will use `yourdomain.uw.edu.key` and `yourdomain.uw.edu.crt` for the key and public cert respectively.
+2. Save your certs to your filesystem as `yourdomain.uw.edu.crt` and your private key as `yourdomain.uw.edu.key`.
+This is only temporary and you can delete them when done with this guide.

-### Use an existing cert
+### 2. Create a K8 TLS Secret
-If you have the public and private key for `yourdomain.uw.edu` use the following steps to create a TLS kubernetes secret.
 If you run into problems or need help with the encoding use the [secret documentation](https://kubernetes.io/docs/concepts/configuration/secret/).

 1. We need to base64 encode your cert and key.
 The following command works for Linux (you must remove the line breaks).
 Make sure the text for your cert and key end up in a file called `yourdomain.uw.edu.secret.yml`

-        base64 -w 0 yourdomain.uw.edu.crt >> iamdev.s.uw.edu.secret.yml
+        base64 -w 0 yourdomain.uw.edu.crt >> encoded.crt
-        base64 -w 0 yourdomain.uw.edu.key >> iamdev.s.uw.edu.secret.yml
+        base64 -w 0 yourdomain.uw.edu.key >> encoded.key

-1. Edit the `yourdomain.uw.edu.secret.yml` file to be the following.
-Make sure to set the value for `tls.crt` and `tls.key` correctly (single line, no line breaks)
+1. Create a `./yourdomain.uw.edu.secret.yml` file with the following.
+Make sure to set the value for `tls.crt` and `tls.key` to the value in their respective files you created (single line, no line breaks).

     ```yml
     apiVersion: v1
     data:
-      tls.crt: base64 encoded cert
+      tls.crt: [base64 encoded cert]
-      tls.key: base64 encoded key
+      tls.key: [base64 encoded key]
     kind: Secret
     metadata:
       name: yourdomain-tls-secret